abbreviatedman/spellbound/data/quotes.md

 395
 00:18:45,981 --> 00:18:48,519
-There's... no else in your life.
+There's… no else in your life.

 396
 00:18:48,917 --> 00:18:50,042